araa1902/Stock-Market-Simulation/README.md

 - **Portfolio Management and Analysis**: Manage and analyse stock portfolio, tracking investments and performance metrics.
 - **Stochastic Simulations**: Utilise stochastic models to simulate potential price movements, enhancing your investment strategies.

-For a detailed overview of the project, please refer to the documentation attached.
+For a detailed overview of the project, **please refer to the documentation attached**.
 You can also watch a demonstration of the program's functionality on YouTube: [Stock Market Simulator Demo](https://youtu.be/IYRjPYVRNJw).

 For this project, I achieved an overall mark of **71/75**.